-To further add to the problem, control freaks often get rewarded for their buttoned-up, high level functioning in the way of promotions and success, but eventually the behavior catches up with them in some not-so-positive ways.
+To further add to the problem, controlling people often get rewarded for their buttoned-up, high-level functioning in the way of promotions and success, but eventually, the behavior catches up with them in some not-so-positive ways.

 - When the controlling person is your spouse, friend, or business associate, and you must spend time with them, emphasize that you are committed to working as a team, but not in a situation where one person rules over the other.

 - Assert yourself when necessary in a calm and levelheaded way.
 Often bullies will back down when confronted with a strong, mature, and communicative person.

 - However, some controlling people may feel threatened when you try to assert yourself, and they may raise their voice, get more verbally aggressive, or act out in some unpleasant way.
 Stand your ground and don’t back down just to “keep the peace.”

 - When controlling people don’t get their way, they sometimes revert to passive-aggressive behaviors (like pouting, guilt-trips, or other manipulations) in order to “trick” you into conforming to their demands.
 Recognize passive aggressive behavior as another form of control, and point it out when you see it.